 Businesses use this type of survey to assess how engaged and dedicated employees are to their job and the company as a whole.
 Engagement surveys are beneficial because once you uncover the engagement level you can take steps to increase it.
 These surveys focus on a variety of elements including role clarity, accountability, communication, recognition and working relationships.
 Engagement surveys allow a company to identify strengths and areas for improvement in regards to the job role, department or company.

-3) Examine Workplace Climate: This type of questionnaire is used to assess the strengths and weaknesses of a company from an organization-wide perspective.
+his type of questionnaire is used to assess the strengths and weaknesses of a company from an organization-wide perspective.
 Climate surveys solicit employee feelings, opinions and perceptions regarding the organization’s climate or environment.
 Businesses that are facing restructuring or mergers often use climate surveys to gain insight on how employees are receiving the changes.
 Climate surveys are also useful as they can measure employee understanding and commitment to the company’s mission and vision.